jeffreychaplin/home-gh-pages/mobileapps/_posts/2021-01-11-vetconnectplus.md

 ## Information

 For about six years ending in March 2020, I was a developer for an IDEXX mobile app called [VetConnect Plus](https://play.google.com/store/apps/details?id=com.idexx.vcplus&hl=en_US&gl=US).
-This position was as a contractor while working at Abillis Solutions Corp.
+This position was as an IDEXX contractor while working at Abillis Solutions Corp.